giantswarm/backstage-catalog-importer/docs/README.md

 App catalog URLs are hard-coded.
 All of them are publicly accessible.

 TODO: We need flexibility to skip catalogs, and to add customer-specific catalogs (non-public), too.

+## Giant Swarm installation discovery

+Installations are read from a private GitHub repository.
+The resulting catalog is meant for use within Giant Swarm only.